sagecodes/intro-git-github/README.md

 - `git push origin branchname`

-## Quick Pull request from worked
+## Pull Request Workflow

-- Fork Repo you want to change
+- Fork Repo you want to change (*you wont always need to fork, if repo is already in your org / account*)
 - Clone your repo
 - Make your changes
 - Commit / Push